 Life sciences companies must accelerate their digital evolution to adjust to this new reality, where “around-the-pill” service and customer interactions are becoming necessary to succeed.

 In early 2018, Infosys surveyed more than 1,000 senior management-level executives working in large organizations around the world with more than 5,000 employees and over $1 billion in annual revenue.
-Based on that survey, we produced a report — The New Champions of Digital Disruption: Incumbent Organizations — showing that incumbent organizations (as opposed to digital natives) fall into three clusters determined by their progress along the digital transformation journey:
+Based on that survey, we produced a report — Infosys Survey Report — showing that incumbent organizations (as opposed to digital natives) fall into three clusters determined by their progress along the digital transformation journey:

 Knowing that many organizations are rapidly intensifying their digital transformation efforts, Infosys conducted a new survey in November 2018 to gauge the pace of that change.
 This new survey – which included responses from dozens of life sciences industry executives – shows that the percentage of visionaries among those surveyed increased slightly, while the number of watchers remained nearly the same.